Red Dragon Fruit Popsicles

 To my surprise, I discovered that red dragon fruit are much tastier than their white-interior counterparts.
 They just have a lot more flavor and are pleasant and refreshing to eat.
 My favorite way to eat one is to slice it in half, and scoop out the flesh with a spoon, bite by bite.

 I was always surprised to learn that the juicy red flesh dyed my fingers and fingernails much like beets.
 Which means they’re packed with more antioxidants than the white-flesh ones.

 In an effort to preserve the fruit I didn’t eat fresh, I decided to make popsicles with a couple of them.
-I simply scooped the flesh out of two dragon fruit, added some fresh lime juice and a little honey, blended it, and poured it into a popsicle mold before freezing.
+I simply scooped the flesh out of two dragon fruit, added some coconut water, fresh lime juice and a little honey, blended it, and poured it into a popsicle mold before freezing.

 This post has been generously sponsored by Frieda’s, the specialty fruit company.

 Did you make this receipe?